viperproject/gobra-book/src/02/slices.md

 // @ assert s2 == nil && len(s2) == 0 && cap(s2) == 0
 ```

-In Go it is possible to append a slice to itself.
+In Go, it is possible to append a slice to itself.
 The contract of `append` forbids this.
 ``` go does_not_verify
 s1 := []int{1, 2}